amedia/contextual-logger/README.md

 ## Usage

 The MultiLogger class wraps logging to both a standard Logger instance and a LogstashLogger instance at the same time.
+Both logger instances must be setup independently in advance.
 ```ruby
 logger = ContextualLogger::MultiLogger.new(LOGGER, LOGSTASH)
 logger.info "Hello, world!"